Edvarda-E/INF3331/README.md

 ## Assignment 5
 Assignment 5 is now done and can be found under `assignment5/`.
 Please refer to the README under `assignment5/` for clarifications, decisions and how to run the scripts.

+## Assignment 6
+Assignment 6 is now done and can be found under `assignment6/`.
+Please refer to the README under `assignment6/` for clarifications, decisions and how to run the scripts.